We have been working with Improving Lives Plymouth to encourage local people to get active and get outside to do some walking.

 - Walking can improve mood and sleep-quality, reduce stress and anxiety.

-Improving Lives Plymouth’s Active for All project delivers 3 walks a week around The Hoe and The Barbican in partnership with the National Marine Aquarium.
+Improving Lives Plymouth’s Active for All project delivers 3 walks a week around The Hoe and The Barbican.
 These walks take place every Monday and Friday and are free to attend.